BuildMetricLab

 It does not replace a professional quote, factor regional pricing, assess structural adequacy, or confirm building code compliance.
 Those remain the responsibility of a suitably qualified designer, engineer, or your local building official.

-On-site considerations for build project budget
+On-site considerations for a build budget

 Codes and compliance